cran-task-views/WebTechnologies/WebTechnologies.md

   - `r pkg("Rfacebook")`
     provide an interface to the Facebook API.
-  - The `r ohat("Rflickr")`
+  -  `r ohat("Rflickr")`
-    package provides an interface to the Flickr photo management and sharing application Web service. (not on CRAN)
+    provides an interface to the Flickr photo management and sharing application Web service. (not on CRAN)
   - `r pkg("instaR")`
     is a client for the [Instagram API](https://www.instagram.com/developer/) .